Sixth Philippine pig farm worker infected by Ebola

-The announcement was made approximately a month after four pig farm workers and a butcher tested positive for the Ebola-Reston antibodies.
-Scientists are still trying to find out whether the six caught the virus from pigs.
+The announcement was made approximately a month after 4 pig farm workers and a butcher tested positive for the Ebola-Reston antibodies.
+Scientists are still trying to find out whether the 6 caught the virus from pigs.
 If such a link is proved, it would be the first time humans have contracted the disease from pigs.

 The Philippine government earlier imposed a quarantine on two farms in Bulacan and Pangasinan provinces after samples showed swine were carrying the strain, first found in monkeys exported from the Philippines to the US.

 Samples showed that the virus was still spreading in Bulacan but not in Pangasinan.
 Therefore the health department ordered some 6,000 pigs to be culled, burned and buried in Bulacan, in order to prevent further spread.

 "There is ongoing viral transmission in Bulacan ... as a precautionary measure, depopulation will be carried out in the Bulacan farm," health secretary Francisco Duque told reporters, referring to the farm just north of Manila.

 At the second hog farm, in Pangasinan, quarantine was lifted, after tests by experts from the World Health Organization (WHO), World Organization for Animal Health (OIE) and Food and Agriculture Organization (FAO) showed no more signs of the disease.

 The Ebola-Reston strain is not deadly to humans, unlike the other known Ebola strains found in Africa.
 All 6 infected people are still healthy.

 Related news items: